Roasted Corn Chowder

 Roasted Corn Chowder is chocked full of flavor from all the veggies and herbs in it.

 Here’s a close up so you can see the texture of this dish.
 I garnished the soup with Homemade Gluten Free Croutons so I could keep the recipe gluten free.
 Oh, it was so delicious.

-Serve Roasted Corn Chowder is easy to make and delicious!
+Roasted Corn Chowder is easy to make and delicious!
 Serve the soup with your favorite homemade rolls or bread recipe.

 Here’s what I did.